manideepk90/jobs-portal/README.md

 The project structure is organized as follows:

 + pages: Contains Next.js page components for the different routes in your application.
-+ components: Houses reusable UI components for building your application's interface.
++ ui/components: Houses reusable UI components for building your application's interface.
 + styles: Stores CSS files for styling your components.
++ utils: repository for reusable functions and utilities
-+ store: Manages application state using Redux.
+   - store : Manages application state using Redux.
 + public: Holds static assets like images or fonts.
 ## Usage
 + Development: Use the development server for testing and making changes.